 Please enjoy these book reviews from readers of Girls Don’t Ride Motorbikes – A Spiritual Adventure into Life’s Labyrinth.
 The book is available for purchase on Amazon, Kindle, and also available on Amazon Europe.
-You may also enjoy some quotes from the book here.
+You may also enjoy inspirational quotes from the book here.

 “Dorit Brauer’s book is a riveting blend of adventure and introspection that transports the reader to a place they’ve never gone before and leaves them wanting more and with new ideas of where to start.
 I loved it.
 She’s Amazing.”